 Endpoint Hacking

 The sustained hacking campaign dubbed Cloud Hopper brings additional considerations for cloud security to mind.
 Multiple top-tier organizations, including Philips and Rio Tinto lost intellectual property to Chinese-backed APT actor APT10, which penetrated at least a dozen cloud service providers, including Hewlett-Packard and IBM.
-The hackers dropped “bespoke malware,” leveraged dynamic DNS, and exfiltrated large amounts of data.
+The hackers dropped “bespoke malware,” used dynamic DNS, and exfiltrated large amounts of data.

 In this case, deploying EPP solutions designed primarily for protecting end-user devices like laptops and desktop computers won’t help.
 Using solutions designed for endpoints on cloud instances may put enterprise data and applications at even greater risk.